 Camper van lighting is an underrated part of the van conversion process.

-With the LED puck lights, we’re able to partition our van by putting different lights on different switches.
-Therefore, when we cook or do dishes, we have two puck lights directly above the kitchen area.
-Or when we want to work we have four LED lights shining directly above our table.
+With the LED puck lights, we can partition our van by putting different lights on different switches.
+Therefore, we have two puck lights directly above the kitchen area when we cook or do dishes.
+When we want to work, we have four LED lights directly above our table.

-When we want to chill out and watch a movie just before bedtime, we turn on our fairy lights to change the ambience and atmosphere of our van.
+When we want to chill out and watch a movie just before bedtime, we turn on our fairy lights to change the ambiance and atmosphere of our van.

 Learn more: Camper Van Lighting